How Influencer Marketing Changed the Dynamics of Marketing!

-Nowadays companies/brands are hiring content creators where they sponsor their content for spreading the word through social media.
+Nowadays companies/brands are hiring content creators who sponsor their content for spreading the word through social media.
 It may sound cliché in today’s age but, the facts state influencer marketing can generate 11 times the ROI than traditional advertising.
-The content is then published through influencers on multiple platforms some of them are Instagram, Facebook, Pinterest, Snapchat, etc.
+The content is then published through influencers on multiple platforms, some of them are Instagram, Facebook, Pinterest, Snapchat, etc.

 Let us see what type of content creators can be a part of influencer marketing, and what their average workload of content creation is –

-Based on the statistics of the Creator Monetization Report 2017, around 36% of bloggers create video content, 7% do a live video, and 8% are involved in a podcast.
+According to the Creator Monetization Report 2017 numbers, almost 36% of bloggers produce video content, 7% do live videos, and 8% participate in podcasts.